- chapter 1

 European Union (EU)

-Interest grouping in the area of economics of 28 countries (in 2013).
+Cooperation in the area of economics of 28 countries (in 2018).
 Central feature: free movement of persons, goods, services and capital.

 The group of countries in which the euro is the currency.